Forest-Economics-Goettingen/optimLanduse/README.md

 - *beta*: The maximum distance of the worst performing scenario (Equation 1 in Husmann et al., 2022).
 - *landUseObs*: The observed land-cover composition.
-- *LandUse_MF*: The land-cover composition that result out of optimizing all Indicators simultaneously.
+- *LandUseMf*: The land-cover composition that result out of optimizing all Indicators simultaneously.
-- *beta_MF*: The maximum distance of the worst performing scenario when setting the arguments for the lower and upper bounds exactly to *LandUse_MF*.
+- *betaMf*: The maximum distance of the worst performing scenario when setting the arguments for the lower and upper bounds exactly to *LandUseMf*.
-- *BrayCurtis_OBS*: The Bray-Curtis measure of dissimilarity comparing the *result* land-cover composition with the observed land-cover composition *landUseObs* (Equation ??? in von Groß et al., 2023).
+- *BrayCurtisObs*: The Bray-Curtis measure of dissimilarity comparing the *result* land-cover composition with the observed land-cover composition *landUseObs* (Equation ??? in von Groß et al., 2023).
-- *BrayCurtis_MF*:The Bray-Curtis measure of dissimilarity comparing the *result* land-cover composition with the land-cover composition that optimizes all Indicators simultaneously *landUse_MF*.
+- *BrayCurtisMf*:The Bray-Curtis measure of dissimilarity comparing the *result* land-cover composition with the land-cover composition that optimizes all Indicators simultaneously *landUseMf*.

 # 3 Example Application